“When the reverberations of shock subside in you,

 who has come to open your life to new worlds.

 May you find in yourself a courageous hospitality

 towards what is difficult, painful and unknown.”

 Yoga helps us feel better on all levels – mind, body and spirit.
 Yoga has helped many people through illness and injury and has helped to keep them calm and balanced through times of crisis and stress.
-Healing Space Teachers have seen how yoga can benefit people living with cancer – and now heart disease, working first hand with people going through treatment and recovery.
-Because of this, we are committed to offering yoga and relaxation for people living with these conditions.
+Healing Space Teachers have seen how yoga can benefit people living with cancer, working first hand with people going through treatment and recovery.

 Yoga is not a cure for cancer but it can help you balance body, mind and spirit to help you feel and function better.
 Yoga will help you to calm your mind so that you can cope better with your diagnosis and treatment.
 It can also help to alleviate symptoms and side effects such as tiredness, pain, nausea, sleep problems and depression.
 Post-treatment, yoga can be a gentle way to help you stay physically active, to maintain a healthy and active lifestyle, to help keep you calm and centred and help you reconnect with your body, and celebrate life.